New for 2018: Saint Doom Fuzz Pedal v2.0

-Combine the Doom control on the pedal with your guitar’s volume control (or a Leech Volume Attenuator) to access a great range of fuzz tones.
-Rolling the volume off on your guitar gives you a relatively clean, early 70s, Hendrix-type rock tone.
-Leave your guitar’s volume control on full and crank the Doom knob, and you’ll get a full, modern, bass-laden noisewall to rival Sunn O)))’s tones.
+The Doom control on the right gives you access to a great range of fuzz tones.
+Backing this control off gives you a relatively crunchy, early 70s, Hendrix-type rock tone.
+Crank the Doom control and you’ll get a full, modern, bass-laden noisewall to rival Sunn O)))’s tones.

 We had to slightly bend the laws of physics to do it, but we’ve crammed decades of fuzz into this tiny pedal.
 It rocks.

 The Tone control allows you to tailor your tone even further, ranging from thick, wooly, bass-heavy layers of fuzz counterclockwise, to thin, harsh, broken-amp style treble fizz when turned fully clockwise.
 In between, you’ll find several sweet spots, and we guarantee you’ll enjoy spending hours exploring them.